NextronSystems/thor-manual/usage/scan-modes.rst

   | There's a special "Lab Scanning" (**--lab**) method described in section 9.1 that disables many limitations and allows to scan mounted images in a Lab scenario, even with multiple THOR instances on a single Workstation.

 -  | **Quick (--quick)**
-   | This mode is the fastest one and oriented on the "Pareto Principe", covering 80% of the modules and check in 20% of the normal scan time.
+   | This mode is the fastest one and oriented on the "Pareto Principle", covering 80% of the modules and check in 20% of the normal scan time.
 In "quick" mode, THOR skips elements that have not been created or modified within the last 2 days in the "Eventlog", “Registry” and "Filescan" modules.
 A set of 40+ directories will still be checked completely (e.g. AppData, Recycler, System32).
 "Quick" mode is known to be the "preventive" scan mode – less intense and very fast.

 Themed scan modes: